creachadair/taskgroup/README.md

 A `*taskgroup.Group` represents a group of goroutines working on related tasks.
 New tasks can be added to the group at will, and the caller can wait until all tasks are complete.
-Errors are automatically collected and delivered to a user-provided callback in a single goroutine.
+Errors are automatically collected and delivered synchronously to a user-provided callback.
 This does not replace the full generality of Go's built-in features, but it simplifies some of the plumbing for common concurrent tasks.